 REITs offer an excellent and stable return on investment, with above-average dividends and long-term investment; however, they can also be affected by economic downturns and recessions.

-This investment category includes precious metals, gold, oil, grains, animal products, or currencies.
+Commodities include precious metals, gold, oil, grains, animal products, or currencies.
 Commodities are actual products or raw materials used by different industries, such as manufacturing.

 Investors buy them using commodity futures or contracts – an agreement to sell a certain quantity of a particular commodity at a specific price by a certain date – typically for more experienced investors.
 It isn’t as easy as investing in stocks or bonds.

 Prices are highly dependent on the market demand; for example, the Covid-19 pandemic in 2020 caused oil prices to tumble due to restrictions on travel and tourism, increasing supply, making commodities a relatively high-risk investment.